 First Class Honours certificates are awarded to Officer Cadets of the first, second, or third year who obtain an overall A average in their final examinations, with no failures.
 In addition, second class and pass certificates are awarded to second year Officer Cadets obtaining an overall B standing (with no failures), or C or D standing, respectively, in their final examinations.
-A degree certificate will be awarded to those meeting the requirements of the BSc (Physics and Oceanography) degree at the end of the fourth year.
+A degree certificate will be awarded to those meeting the requirements of the Bachelor of Science or Bachelor of Arts degree at the end of the fourth year.